Executive Housekeeper Salary

 Popular Employer Salaries for Executive Housekeeper

-The consistently lowest paying firm on the list is Holiday Inn Express, where the median salary is just $23K — less than half of the top paying employer's rate.
-Other low-paying employers include Comfort Inn and Suites at $26K and Hampton Inn at $27K, though some Executive Housekeepers there earn up to $45K.
+Relative to other names in the field, compensation is very low at Holiday Inn Express — the median salary comes to just $23K, less than half of the top paying employer's rate.
+Other low-paying employers include Comfort Inn and Suites at $26K and Hampton Inn at $28K, though some Executive Housekeepers there earn up to $44K.

 Popular Skills for Executive Housekeeper

 Survey results show that Executive Housekeepers use a fair number of skills.
-Most notably, facility with Spanish Language, Operations Management, and People Management are correlated to pay that is significantly above average, leading to increases of 26 percent, 13 percent, and 7 percent, respectively.
-It is often found that people who know Operations Management are also skilled in Scheduling.
+Most notably, facility with Spanish Language, Operations Management, and People Management are correlated to pay that is significantly above average, leading to increases of 28 percent, 14 percent, and 9 percent, respectively.
+Most people familiar with Operations Management also know Scheduling.

 Pay by Experience Level for Executive Housekeeper